atimics/matrixbot/API.md

     "name": "quote_farcaster_post",
     "description": "Quote a Farcaster cast with commentary", "parameters_schema": {
+        "type": "object",
+        "properties": {
+            "content": {
+                "type": "string",
+                "description": "Your commentary/thoughts to add to the quoted cast" },
+            "quoted_cast_hash": {
+                "type": "string",
-        "content": "string - your commentary on the quoted cast", "quoted_cast_hash": "string - hash of cast to quote" }
+                "description": "The hash of the cast to quote" },
+            "channel": {
+                "type": "string",
+                "description": "The channel to post in (if not provided, posts to user's timeline)" }
+        },
+        "required": ["content", "quoted_cast_hash"]
+    }
 }
 ```